nikcleju/IT_LectureNotes/content/IT/InformationSources.myst.md

 - What distribution makes guessing the number the easiest?

-An **optimal decision tree** is best sequence of questions to ask in order to find the number with a minimum number of questions, reprsented as a binary tree graph.
+An **optimal decision tree** is best sequence of questions to ask in order to find the number with a minimum number of questions, represented as a binary tree graph.
 You will see examples when we solve the exercises.
 ```

 ### Efficiency, redundancy, flow